Where Is Trenton In New Jersey

 Despite these positive trends, Trenton continues to face significant urban challenges.
 Issues such as poverty, crime, and aging infrastructure require ongoing attention and investment.
 The city is working to address these challenges through a combination of targeted programs, strategic partnerships, and innovative solutions.

-For example, efforts to reduce crime include community policing initiatives, violence prevention programs, and investments in job training and education.
+Here's one way to look at it: efforts to reduce crime include community policing initiatives, violence prevention programs, and investments in job training and education.
 Addressing the issue of aging infrastructure requires a comprehensive approach, with investments in water and sewer systems, roads and bridges, and public transportation.
 By tackling these challenges head-on, Trenton aims to create a safer, more sustainable, and more equitable city for all its residents.

 Sustainability and Environmental Initiatives